USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 ## Conclusion

-Creating a thriving, active community is a challenge.
+Creating a thriving, active community of practice is a challenge.
 As part of the 2022 US-RSE Virtual Workshop, participants discussed the difficulties and posed helpful tips to make a community of practice more successful.
 They hope that the results of this discussion can assist other RSEs in the creation of their